-Update: The application was considered by Members at the Planning Committee Meeting on 18 November 2021 and 16 December 2021.
+Update: The application was considered by Members at the Planning Committee Meeting on 18 November 2021, 16 December 2021 and 20 January 2022.

 At the November meeting Members agreed to defer the application pending the receipt of comments from Hertfordshire County Council Highways and to enable a site visit to take place.

 At the December meeting Members agreed to seek further clarification from Hertfordshire County Council Highways relating to their response to this application and the response to the previous application.
 Further comments were provided and are set out at paragraph 4.1.6.
-The applicant has also advised that during construction small delivery vehicles will be used (Construction Management Plan secured by condition).
+The applicant had also advised that during construction small delivery vehicles will be used (Construction Management Plan was recommended to be secured by condition).